-The Air Carrier Access Act (ACAA, 49 U.S.C.
-41705) prohibits discriminatory treatment of persons with disabilities in air transportation.
+The Air Carrier Access Act (ACAA), 49 U.S.C.
+41705, prohibits discriminatory treatment of persons with disabilities in air transportation.
 The Wendell H. Ford Aviation Investment and Reform Act for the 21st Century (AIR-21; Public Law 106-181) requires, among other things, that the Secretary of Transportation "regularly review all complaints received by air carriers alleging discrimination on the basis of disability" and "report annually to Congress on the results of such review."
-This is the seventh such annual report to Congress, which covers disability-related complaints that U.S. and foreign passenger air carriers operating to, from, and within the U.S. received during the 2010 calendar year, as reported to the U.S. Department of Transportation (Department or DOT) by those carriers.
+This is the eighth such annual report to Congress, which covers disability-related complaints that U.S. and foreign passenger air carriers operating to, from, and within the U.S. received during the 2011 calendar year, as reported to the U.S. Department of Transportation (Department or DOT) by those carriers.

 This report has two components: (1) a summary of the data reported to the Department by U.S. and foreign air carriers; and (2) a detailed breakdown of the data for each carrier.
-To allow readers to find areas of interest easily and grasp the essence of an issue quickly, this annual report employs a graphic-intensive format for its data presentation.
-The 2012 report to Congress covering disability-related complaints carriers received during the 2011 calendar year will follow this same format.
+This annual report employs a graphic-intensive format for its data presentation to allow readers to find areas of interest easily and grasp the essence of an issue quickly.